Physical Symptoms of narcissistic abuse-What You Need To Know

 • Mood swings and unpredictability: Narcissists can be unpredictable, with their moods and behaviors changing rapidly and without apparent reason.

-• Exploitation and lack of boundaries: Narcissists may violate your boundaries and exploit you for their gain, whether emotionally, financially, or otherwise.
+• Exploitation and Lack of Boundaries: Narcissists often violate your boundaries and exploit you for their gain.
+This can be emotional, financial, or in other ways.

 • Grandiose sense of self-importance: Narcissists often exaggerate their accomplishments, talents, or importance and may expect constant praise and admiration.